borko-rajkovic/rush-clock/README.md

 - Make sure your features are fully tested
 - Open a pull request, and enjoy <3

+## Thanks

+Big thanks go to a repo from which this design for the analog clock was taken over: https://github.com/mamad-1999/Alarm-clock-react

 <!--

 - rush preview
-- rush to a desired target
-- enable rush from
 - more easing functions (?)
 - icon
 - alarm?
-- rush for 1 hour
-- rush work hours

 UI: